Glossary of Translation Terms

 Spoken translation, on-site translation, conference translation or simultaneous translation are terms often used when referring to interpretation.
 Interpretation is a spoken translation between two languages in conversations between two or more people.

 Localization involves more than just translating the words in a document.
-In simple terms it means that during the translation and DTP process, local linguistic styles, formatting styles and conventions must be observed.
+In simple terms it means that during the translation and DTP process, local linguistic and formatting styles, and local conventions must be observed.

 A certified translation is notarized when it is signed and stamped by a notary public in the presence of the certified translator.
 An Affidavit (see above) may also be required.
 Notarization is sometimes necessary for immigration or legal purposes.